chbndrhnns/pycharm-plugin-connexion/inbox.md

 - [ ] feat: Convert fn to lambda
 - [ ] feat: Block list: Do not allow names from typing or collections.abc.
 - [ ] feat: Configure default base classes
+- [ ] commit: if it fails for hooks, add option keep selection of files (docs/keep-commit-selection/spec.md, stash)

 ## In Progress Tasks

-- [ ] feat: filter structure view by private/public
+- [ ] feat: populate with argument names that exist in the current scope
-- [ ] commit: if it fails for hooks, add option keep selection of files (docs/keep-commit-selection/spec.md)

 ## Completed Tasks (newest first)

+- [x] feat: filter structure view by private/public
 - [x] feat: Add local variable from unresolved reference
 - [x] Unsupported python version appears too early, when no interpreter is set up
 - [x] fix: Remove deprecated usage: `FilenameIndex.getFilesByName`